manili/AVSDADC_Sky130/README.md

 ## Ngspice Installation Instructions

-You can look into chapter 32 of the [Ngspice manual](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/35/ngspice-35-manual.pdf/download) for details of the installation process.
+You can take a look at the chapter 32 of the [Ngspice manual](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/35/ngspice-35-manual.pdf/download) for details of the installation process.

 First download the tarball from [here](http://sourceforge.net/projects/ngspice/files/ng-spice-rework/35/ngspice-35.tar.gz), then do the following: